jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

 I wasn't entirely convinced myself.
 I quieted down as we strolled down the aisle.

 <h2>The Weight of Unseen Actions </h2>
 From a consequentialist perspective, one might argue that the impact of this single bruised pear is negligible.
 It's a drop in the ocean of global food waste.
 And the store will inevitably toss out some of the unsold produce as well.
-Yet, this view misses something crucial.
+Yet, this view misses the point.

 The weight of our actions isn't solely measured by their immediate consequences (or lack thereof).
 Consequences are an effective deterrent for ‘bad’ behaviour, and this is essentially what our modern justice system and our perception of moral order is based on.
 But in practice, consequences are not always fairly or consistently dealt.
 The only person who can truly hold you accountable is yourself.
 No one else.